peteash10/bugpowder/defining_a_zine/index.md

 I would say a zine bypasses this.
 The photocopier allows for an early type of print-on-demand, reducing the initial financial outlay.
 Orders come in direct from readers and the postal service was shockingly affordable by todays standards.
 For the cost of a few beers you could run off 20 copies of your zine and send a few out to review zines, waiting for the orders to trickle in.
 If you were running a periodical you could offer pre-orders or subscritions to cover the next issue's costs.
 I never made a profit from my zines but I never really lost money either.

 Zines enables communication between individuals and within communities using publishing without capital investment.

-(There's a lot to unpack in that statement and I intend to... later...)
+## Are zines uncommercial?

+A common criticism of material published in a zine is it can't be any good because if it was it'd published by a proper publisher.
+And in many cases this is fair.
+The vast majority of zines are, by most critical standards, not very good.
+In many cases this was the point - everoyne's first zine is crap, because you have to start somewhere.
+But your second one is better, and the third better still.
+If you stick with it you might even become "good".

+And so, in comics at least, a lot of publishers would keep an eye on zines to see who was developing into a commercially viable talent.
+My old chum [Frazer Irving](https://en.wikipedia.org/wiki/Frazer_Irving) ironed out the creases in his work in zines and then one day we were looking through his portfolio and realised he was ready for the big time.
+The next year he was earnbing a living working for 2000AD.

+But uncommercial isn't just about quality.